"I have COVID! What should my kids and I take to reduce chances of severe illness and Long COVID?"

 Children: Avoid use in children under 6 yrs old.
 Speak with pediatrician before using in kids 6+ for sleep.
 May cause paradoxical hyperactivity or insomnia.

-MY FIVE BEST BETS:
+MY FIVE BEST BETS (in no particular order):

-LACTOFERRIN
+4. LACTOFERRIN

 Lactoferrin is an iron-binding glycoprotein with immunomodulating properties.
 It has been studied in both adults and children and has a good safety profile in all age groups, even infants.
 A 2020 RCT (n=290) found that lactoferrin significantly reduced duration of total infectious diseases compared to placebo.
 A 2021 meta-analysis backed up these results further.